-The strong management team ensure the safety and welfare of children is given high priority throughout the setting.
+The strong management team ensure the safety and welfare of children is given high priority throughout the club.
 Arrangements for safeguarding children are good and understood by all staff.
 Effective recruitment, employment and induction procedures are in place to protect children.
-Policies and procedures are reviewed on a regular basis to ensure they continue to meet requirements.
-The organisation and management of the setting is good with the focus always being on improving outcomes for children.
-For example, staff ensure that the environment is always safe through daily risk assessments and safety checks.
-Staff organise the space and resources within the indoor and outdoor areas with skill offering a choice of experiences.
+Policies and procedures are reviewed on a regular basis by staff and parents to ensure they continue to meet requirements.
+The organisation and management of the club is good, with the focus always being on improving outcomes for children.
+For example, staff ensure that the environment is always safe through risk assessments and safety checks.
+Staff organise the space and resources within the indoor and outdoor areas with skill, offering a comprehensive choice of experiences.

-The management team are actively involved within all aspects of the provision and are eager to achieve the highest service standards.
+The management team are actively involved within all aspects of the club and are eager to achieve the highest service standards.
 This is demonstrated by staff undertaking further qualifications to support their existing expertise.
-Regular meetings and good self-evaluation systems are in place.
-The two recommendations raised at the previous inspection have been positively addressed, which has a positive impact on keeping children safe.

-Staff have created a warm and welcoming environment.
+Regular staff meetings and ongoing self-evaluation systems are in place.
+The recommendations raised at the previous inspection have been addressed, which has a positive impact on keeping children safe.
+Staff have created a warm, friendly and relaxed environment.
 The available resources are used well and support children's learning and development.
 An equality and diversity policy outlines a commitment to promoting inclusive practice.
+However, currently there are limited multi-cultural resources.
+This limits children's opportunities to access a wide range of inclusive resources and further develop their knowledge of equality and diversity.

-Staff have a good knowledge and understanding of individual children and as a result their needs are well met.
-Children with special educational needs and/or disabilities are well supported through staffs' outstanding liaison with other professionals.
-Excellent systems are in place to work alongside other schools, settings and carers to ensure progression, continuity of learning and smooth transition of all children.
+Staff have a good knowledge and understanding of individual children, and as a result their needs are well met.
+Children with special educational needs and/or disabilities are well supported through staff's close partnership working with other professionals.
+Effective systems are in place to work alongside other settings to ensure progression, continuity of learning and a smooth transition of all children.
 Partnership with parents and carers is given a high priority.
-They share accurate information through daily discussions, newsletters and the sharing of children's development files.
-Parents and carers comment on how they appreciate the caring and dedicated staff.
+Parents' views are sought through discussion and questionnaires, ensuring that they contribute to the development of the club.
+Parents and carers are complimentary on the service received and discuss how children are happy and relaxed within the setting.